jonathanhhoward/look-back/README.md

 # Look Back

-A tool for checking inspection due dates for Republic Airways.
+A tool for checking maintenance due dates for Republic Airways aircraft.